ctpallone/Pallone-et-al.-QSR-2025/README.md

-Pallone et al., 2025
+Pallone et al., 2025,
+Quaternary Science Reviews,
-Orbital forcing of the eastern equatorial Pacific thermocline in the late Pleistocene Source Code and Source Files
+Orbital forcing of the eastern equatorial Pacific thermocline in the late Pleistocene, Source Code and Source Files

 1. System Requirements